The Benefiting Organizationís Guide to an

 Please let the Scout know before he starts his planning what you need to have done, and any limitations you have on how or when it is to be done.
 Once he has written his initial project proposal, he will ask you to approve that proposal.
-Be sure he has a thorough understanding of the scope of the project you expect, and any other requirements, before you sign off on the proposal.
-Remember that he will be planning and leading the project, and will probably be using unskilled youth to do most of the work.
-He should be able to present enough details of the plan to you that you are comfortable that you will be happy with the result after he carries out the project.
-If he is not ready to this degree, ask for corrections before you sign that you have given your approval to the proposal.
+Be sure they have a thorough understanding of the scope of the project you expect, and any other requirements, before you sign off on the proposal.
+Remember that they will be planning and leading the project, and will probably be using unskilled youth to do most of the work.
+They should be able to present enough details of the plan to you that you are comfortable that you will be happy with the result after they carry out the project.
+If they are not ready to this degree, ask for corrections before you sign that you have given your approval to the proposal.

-You should encourage regular communication with the Scout as he plans and carries out the project, including any changes he feels are needed.
+You should encourage regular communication with the Scout as they plan and carry out the project, including any changes they feel are needed.
 You may want to review the final plan details before work starts on the project.

 Building Permits and Authorizations

-If he needs to obtain approvals from others in your organization, be sure to let him know and assist him in this process.
+If the Scout needs to obtain approvals from others in your organization, be sure to let them know and assist them in this process.

 In many cases, the organization that is benefiting from the Eagle Scout Service Project provides any necessary funding, but this is not a requirement.
-In some cases the Scout may fund the project himself, or he may include fundraising in the project to provide funds for materials.
-In some cases he may be able to get donations or discounts on necessary materials.
+In some cases the Scout may fund the project theselves, or may include fundraising in the project to provide funds for materials.
+In some cases the Scout may be able to get donations or discounts on necessary materials.
 Should any donors want documentation of a donation or a receipt, this must be provided by you, the project beneficiary, not the Boy Scouts of America, as the funds are being raised in your name.

 You must be willing to let THE SCOUT run the project.
-He will recruit the labor (Scouts or other youth) and lead them in carrying out the project.
+They will recruit the labor (Scouts or other youth) and lead them in carrying out the project.
 The Scoutís unit will provide adults that will be present while the project is being done.
-While you may need to be present to provide access to your facility during the work, HE must be in charge and directing the project.
+While you may need to be present to provide access to your facility during the work, THE SCOUT must be in charge and directing the project.
 Over the years, many Scouts have been very successful in leading projects.
-He must be allowed to have this leadership experience as part of fulfilling this requirement.
-If your requirements, the nature of the project, or your willingness to give up control, are such that you are not willing to have the project done this way, then please do not agree to work with this Scout on his Eagle Scout Service Project.
+They must be allowed to have this leadership experience as part of fulfilling this requirement.
+If your requirements, the nature of the project, or your willingness to give up control, are such that you are not willing to have the project done this way, then please do not agree to work with this Scout on their Eagle Scout Service Project.

 At the completion of the project, the Scout will come back to you for your final approval.
-If you have any questions about what he has done, do not hesitate to be fully honest with him.
-This is not the time to change the scope of what he is to do, but you should hold him to your mutual agreement about what the project was to include and how it was to be done, as you approved before the work started.
+If you have any questions about what they have done, do not hesitate to be fully honest with them.
+This is not the time to change the scope of what is to be done, but you should hold the Scout to your mutual agreement about what the project was to include and how it was to be done, as you approved before the work started.
 If your reasonable expectations are not met, you should not sign the work as completed.